OKLAHOMA

 What Happened

-Kim McGuire spent nearly two weeks at St. Anthony Hospital in Oklahoma City before a case manager told her husband, Mike, that her insurance would not cover a transfer to a rehabilitation facility.
-She still needed wound care and physical therapy but had no clear next step.
+Kim McGuire spent nearly two weeks at St. Anthony Hospital in Oklahoma City before learning her insurance would not cover a transfer to a rehabilitation facility.
+Despite ongoing needs for wound care and physical therapy, no placement options were available.
+She was eventually transferred to a small hospital in Stroud, where she received extended post-acute care through the facility’s swing-bed program.

 By the Numbers